thesoul214/typescript-cheatsheet/README.md

 ## Private Constructors & Singletons

-**My absolute favorite TypeScript feature.** At first glance you may realize that private constructors sound strange, you might ask yourself, what's the point of making the constructor method private, resulting in the programmer not being able to call the new method, which then makes creating new instances of the class impossible? **Quite the contrary.**
+**My absolute favorite TypeScript feature.** At first glance you may realize that private constructors sound strange, you might ask yourself, what"s the point of making the constructor method private, resulting in the programmer not being able to call the new method, which then makes creating new instances of the class impossible? **Quite the contrary.**

 As the name of this section implies, a singleton is a class that can only be instantiated **once**, or in other words, a class that can only have **one** object, single(ton).

 In TypeScript 2.0 and onwards, we can create a static class member method that I usually define as `getInstance`.
 Since `getInstance` is a member of the class, it can access the constructor.
 Meaning, it can execute the constructor, then save the instance **as a member of the same class**.
 It is also possible to improve this further, and only allow `getInstance` to be executed only **once**, and avoid multiple instances of this class.

-If it already exists, we can always return the previously created instance, here's an example with a class named `OnlyOne`:
+If it already exists, we can always return the previously created instance, here"s an example with a class named `OnlyOne`:

 ```ts
   class OnlyOne {